gscontras/probLang/chapters/01-introduction.md

 A vanilla RSA model for this scenario consists of three recursively layered, conditoinal probability rules for speaker production and listener interpretation.
 These rules are summarized in Fig. 2 and will be examined one-by-one in detail below.
 The overal idea is that a **pragmatic speaker** $$S_{1}$$ chooses a word $$u$$ to best signal an object $$s$$ to a **literal listener** $$L_{0}$$, who interprets $$u$$ as true and weighs in the prior probability of objects in the scenario (i.e., an object’s salience, $$P(s)$$).
 The **pragmatic listener** $$L_{1}$$ reasons about the speaker’s reasoning, and interprets $$u$$ accordingly, using Bayes rule.
 By formalizing the contributions of salience and efficiency, the RSA framework provides an information-theoretic definition of informativeness in pragmatic inference.

 {% include figure.html
-width="400px"
 file="../images/rsa_schema.png"
-caption="Fig. 2: Schema of RSA reasoning hierarchy."
+caption="Schema of RSA reasoning hierarchy." width="400px"
+number = "2"
 %}

 ### Literal listeners